-Upon graduation from this program graduates are eligible sit for a national certification examination administered by the American Society of Clinical Pathology.
+Upon graduation from this program graduates sit for a nationally recognized certification examination administered by the American Society of Clinical Pathology.
 Their offices are headquartered at 33 West Monroe Street, Suite 1600, Chicago, IL 60603.
-Phone: (312) 541-4999. www.ascp.org
+Phone: (312) 541-4999.
+Website: www.ascp.org